Piano Sonata No. 13 (Beethoven): Third movement

 The third movement is slow in tempo and features a lyrical, noble theme, set against an eighth note accompaniment (in the recapitulation, sixteenth notes).
 The movement does not conclude in its tonic key, but instead reaches a final cadenza (on the dominant seventh) that leads directly to the finale.
 The movement is brief and thus might be heard by some listeners as an introduction to the final movement rather than as an independent movement, as Jonathan Del Mar suggests.

 Fourth movement

 The finale is the most extended movement of the work.
 Charles Rosen notes, "With this movement, Beethoven began an experiment, to which he continued to return and develop through the years, of displacing some of the weight of the work from the opening movement to the finale".
 The work is in fast tempo and in sonata rondo form.
-In the coda section, the main theme of the slow movement briefly returns, followed by a brief cadenza.
-There follows a short final section, marked Presto, based on a tightly compressed version of the main theme.
+After the second B section, the main theme of the slow movement briefly returns, followed by a brief cadenza.
+There follows the final A section, marked Presto.

 A typical performance of the work lasts 15 minutes.